urbaman/HomeLab/Kubernetes/Database/Mysql/readme.md

 ```

 Be sure to set the server_version to the real mysql server version your're running before proxysql deployment.
-Rename the proxysql-mysql.cnf file to proxysql.cnf
+Rename the proxysql-mysql.cnf file to proxysql.cnf, set the root password.

 ```bash
 kubectl create configmap -n mysql proxysql-configmap --from-file=proxysql.cnf kubectl apply -f proxysql-mysql.yaml
 ```

-Now connect through the proxysql service or proxysql.mysql.svc.cluster.local
+Now connect on port 6033 through the proxysql service or `proxysql.mysql.svc.cluster.local`

 ### Update Proxysql config on the run